gorskant/gorskant/README.md

-## Hi, Privet, Hallo, Ahoj!
+Hi, Privet, Hallo, Ahoj!
 My name is Anton and I live in Prague, CZ

+I am mechanical engineer with a huge interest in data analytics.

-Currently I work as OEM Technology Specialist in ExxonMobil
+🔭 I’m currently working as OEM Technology Specialist in ExxonMobil

 <!--
 **gorskant/gorskant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.